mentainha/m3o/README.md

 ## Overview

-AWS has becoming the monstrous behemoth public cloud provider we all love to hate.
+AWS has become the monstrous behemoth public cloud provider we all love to hate.
 It's massive complexity and confusing pricing has made it an incredibly difficult choice for developers to adopt.
 But what's the alternative?
 M3O is a new open source public cloud platform for the next generation of developers.
 Consume existing public APIs all in one place as simpler programmable building blocks.

 M3O is powered by the open source [Micro](https://github.com/micro/micro) platform and programmable real world [Micro Services](https://github.com/micro/services).